nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Machine learning is more and more used for automatic diagnostics.
 This can be data provided by X-ray scans or data retrieved from blood and tissue samples.
 Machine learning has already proven to be valuable in detecting and predicting diseases for real people.
 But beware already sensors and camera data in public spaces are used to gather data, also for healthcare related use cases without your approval.

 Predictive tasks for healthcare is maybe the way to keep people healthier and lower healthcare cost.
-The transformation from making people better towards preventing people getting sick will be long and hard, since this will be a real shift for the healthcare industry.
+The transformation from making people better towards preventing people getting sick is long and hard, since this means a real shift for the healthcare industry.

 But given a large set of training data of de-identified medical records it is already possible to predict interesting aspects of the future for a patient that is not in training set.